ustunb/miplib2017-slim/README.md

 #### Difficulty

-The SLIM IP involves three computationally challenging tasks:
+The SLIM IP involves 3 computationally challenging tasks:

 1. 0-1 loss minimization (harder when N is large)
 2. feature selection / L0-regularization (harder when d is large)